paradedb/paradedb/THANKYOU.md

 ## Tantivy

-[Tantivy](https://github.com/quickwit-oss/tantivy) is a full-text search library inspired by Apache Lucene, written entirely in Rust.
+[Tantivy](https://github.com/quickwit-oss/tantivy) is a full text search library inspired by Apache Lucene, written entirely in Rust.
 ParadeDB uses Tantivy to power part of our search functionalities.